bavc/signalserver/README.md

 So create /file directly if you don't have a strong preference about it.

 Then you click on docker icon on the top right bar and select "preferences" and select "File Sharing" tab.
-In Fire Shareing tab, click "+" icon and select /file.
+In the File Shareing tab, click "+" icon and select /file (the directly you created in previous step).
 And /file should be added to "File Sharing"

 Now signalserver is ready to be installed.